At the National Institute for Biological Standards and Control (NIBSC) we are committed to protecting and respecting your privacy.

 We use the following lawful grounds for processing personal information to support our work:

 Our statutory functions relate to the standardisation and control of biological medicines to ensure their safety and efficacy.
-Depending upon the relationship you have with us, we have outlined the purposes for which we might process your personal information.
+Depending upon the relationship you have with us, we have outlined the purposes for which we might process your personal data.

 We may rely on your consent for some communications such as direct marketing purposes.
 Where this is the case, you have the right to withdraw your consent, by contacting the Agency’s Data Protection Officer (see below).